by Annie Laukaitis

 No ecommerce platform will come with every single feature you want natively.
 You’ll need to make sure your platform enables you to customise your site by offering plugins and integrations with solutions that you need.

 What kinds of digital marketing do you rely on?
 If you want to deliver a personalised experience, you may want to use a customer data platform.
-Dig into what you can do with your data, so you know what’s possible with each ecommerce software.
+Dig into what you can do with your data to know what’s possible with each ecommerce software.

 Can you integrate your data with your email marketing system?
-You may also want to consider things like on-site chat or SMS marketing, and if you need to integrate with marketplaces like Amazon or with social media channels.
+You may also want to consider things like on-site chat or SMS marketing, and if you need to integrate with marketplaces, like eBay, like Amazon or with social media channels.

 Marketing strategy.